System Design Space

 Open chapter

-Secrets management ties together secret stores, short-lived credentials, workload identity, rotation, credential revocation, access auditability, secret scanning, and safe delivery into CI/CD.
+Secrets management is not about one tool but about a chain of decisions: secret stores, short-lived credentials, workload identity, rotation, credential revocation, access auditability, secret scanning, and safe delivery into CI/CD.
+A weak link in any of them opens a path to all the rest.

 Core secrets-management patterns